uux - remote command execution

 - An error occurred.

-Note that, for security reasons, many installations will limit the list of commands executable on behalf of an incoming request from uux.
-Many sites will permit little more than the receipt of mail via uux.
+Note that, for security reasons, many installations limit the list of commands executable on behalf of an incoming request from uux.
+Many sites permit little more than the receipt of mail via uux.

 Any characters special to the command interpreter should be quoted either by quoting the entire command-string or quoting the special characters as individual arguments.

 As noted in uucp, shell pattern matching notation characters appearing in pathnames are expanded on the appropriate local system.
 This is done under the control of local settings of LC_COLLATE and LC_CTYPE .
 Thus, care should be taken when using bracketed filename patterns, as collation and typing rules may vary from one system to another.
-Also be aware that certain types of expression (that is, equivalence classes, character classes and collating symbols) need not be supported on non-internationalised systems.
+Also be aware that certain types of expression (that is, equivalence classes, character classes, and collating symbols) need not be supported on non-internationalized systems.